ricky-lim/pre-commit-hooks/README.md

 Features:
 - Validates that CHANGELOG.md exists
 - Ensures it contains exactly one ## NEXT section followed by an empty line
-- Can run at commit or push time
+- Can run at pre-push or pre-commit stage
 - Configurable to run only on specific branch types (feature, bugfix, etc.)
-- Can verify CHANGELOG.md is included in the commit

 ## Installation